Disinfectants: Choose Wisely For Safe Treatment

 When choosing disinfectants, keep in mind the diseases you are targeting and the age of the animals you’re caring for.
 In the cattery and kennel, viruses are always a concern, but we must never forget to prevent ringworm in pregnant moms and babies.
 Often this requires two different disinfectants: one for the adult area and another safe for use around babies and newborns.
 Let’s summarize some common disinfectants to help you make the best choice.

 Bleach is typically where we all start and is excellent against Parvovirus.
-Bleach is effective at 1 oz per gallon.
+Bleach is effective at one ounce per gallon.
 Bleach does not penetrate organic matter.
 It will sterilize the surface of smeared stool or fat, but will not penetrate it to get to the virus underneath.

-At 4 oz per gallon, bleach will kill fungi - but with a price.
-Humans and puppies can get skin irritation and “moth eaten puppy coats” at that level.
-Bleach at 4 ounces per gallon also pits stainless steel, dissolves cement from stone, and roughens concrete floors by dissolving the surface.
+At four ounces per gallon, bleach will kill fungi - but with a price.
+Humans and animals can get skin irritation and “moth eaten puppy coats” at that level.
+Bleach at four ounces per gallon also pits stainless steel, dissolves cement from stone, and roughens concrete floors by dissolving the surface.

 penetrates organic matter making it effective in a Parvovirus outbreak.
 It is safe to use around puppies or kittens and is great for rock runs where we need to penetrate soil surfaces.
 Use once a week to be sure to penetrate areas that are difficult to clean.
 Trifectant/Virkon is a great choice to kill bacteria, fungi, virus and Parvovirus.